pcrutchl/pcrutchl.github.io/content/posts/first-post.md

 I just got really tired of finding a decent static-ish Wordpress template.

-Naturally it's not even at its new URL as I write this.
+Naturally it's not even at its proper URL as I write this.